abe-101/hugo-profile/website/content/blog/self-hosting-and-securing-web-services-out-of-your-home-with-cloudflare-tunnel.md

 - Another challenge you will face is setting up a dynamic DNS.
 - Finally, when your domain is pointing to your home IP address it is very easy to determine your home location.

-## Cloudflare’s Argo Tunnel
+## Cloudflare’s Tunnel

-This is where [Cloudflare’s](https://www.cloudflare.com/) argo tunnel comes in.
+This is where [Cloudflare’s](https://www.cloudflare.com/products/tunnel/) tunnel comes in.
 It builds a tunnel to cloudflares network.
 Now all request to your domain get directed through this tunnel to your web-server. all without opening any ports! and your domain simply points to cloudflare.

 ![cloudflare logo](/images/cf-logo.png)